CCPA vs GDPR: compliance and differences

 • Data processed outside of trade, business, or professional purposes

-• Data subject has provided explicit consent
+• The data subject has provided explicit consent

 • For the performance of a contract when the user is an involved party